thevasudevgupta/bigbird/README.md

 ![](assets/graph.gif)
 <img src="assets/full.png" width=230 height=230> </img>

 ***BigBird block sparse attention** is simply combination of sliding, global & random connections (total 15 connections) as shown in `gif` in left.
 While, graph of **normal attention** (right) will have all 21 connections (note: total 6 nodes are present).
 You can simply think of normal attention as all the tokens attending globally.*

 **Normal attention:** Model can transfer information from one token to another token directly in a single layer, since each token is queried over every other token and is attended by every other tokens.
 Let's consider an example similar to what shown in above figures.
 If model needs to associate *'going'* with *'now'*, it can simply do that in a single layer since there is a direct connection joining both the tokens.

-**Block sparse attention:** If Model need to share information between two nodes (or tokens), information will have to travel across various other nodes in the path for some of the tokens; since all the nodes are not directly connected in a single layer.
+**Block sparse attention:** If model needs to share information between two nodes (or tokens), information will have to travel across various other nodes in the path for some of the tokens; since all the nodes are not directly connected in a single layer.
-Eg. In case, model needs to associate *'going'* with *'now'*, if only sliding attention is present then for flow of information among those 2 tokens, information will travel via this path: `going -> am -> i -> now` (i.e. it will have to travel over 2 other tokens).
+*Eg.* In case, model needs to associate *'going'* with *'now'*, if only sliding attention is present then for flow of information among those 2 tokens, will happen via this path: `going -> am -> i -> now` (i.e. it will have to travel over 2 other tokens).
 Hence, we may need multiple layers to capture the entire information of the sequence; which normal attention can capture in a single layer.
 This can amount to a time complexity of $O(n^2)$ because now model may need as many layers as sequence length.
-But if we introduce some global tokens, then information can travel via path: `going -> i -> am` (which is shorter); while if we introduce random connections it can travel via: `going -> am -> now`.
+But if we introduce some global tokens, then information can travel via path: `going -> i -> now` (which is shorter); while if we introduce random connections it can travel via: `going -> am -> now`.
 This way with the help of random connections & global connections, information can travel very fastly (possibly in very few layers) via multiple short paths.

-Think of the case when we have many global tokens, then we may not even need random tokens since there will be multiple short paths via which information can travel.
+Think of the case when we have many global tokens, then we may not even need random tokens since there will be multiple short paths (involving global tokens) through which information can travel.
 This is the idea behind keeping `num_random_tokens = 0` when working with ETC (more on this in later sections).

 *Note: We are assuming that attention matrix to be symmetric **i.e.** \\(\mathbf{A}_{ij} = \mathbf{A}_{ji}\\) since in a graph if some token **A** attends **B**, then **B** will also attend **A**.
 You can clearly see from attention matrix (figure shown in next section) that this assumption holds for most of the tokens.*